Sorry, you need to enable JavaScript to visit this website.

 In most cases, you won’t have a choice between a 401(k) plan and a 403(b) plan.
 After all, they are offered by different types of employers.
 However, some workers may have multiple employers and, therefore, access to multiple retirement plans.
 If you have access to both a 401(k) and a 403(b) or are trying to choose between jobs with different retirement plans, here are some things to consider:

 • Investment options: First, consider the investment options available in each retirement plan.
-403(b) plans have relatively limited investment options.
-If you have access to a 401(k) plan with more robust offerings, you may want to go that route.
+403(b) plans typically have relatively limited investment options.
+If you have access to a 401(k) plan with more robust offerings, you may want to consider that route.

 • Employer matching: Both 401(k) and 403(b) plans can offer employer matching, but that doesn’t mean they all do.
-An employer match is a part of your total compensation package and equates to a 100% return on your investment; don’t pass it up.
+An employer match is a part of your total compensation package; don’t pass it up.

 • Roth availability: If you want to make Roth contributions to your retirement account to get tax-free withdrawals, make sure to check whether your 401(k) and 403(b) offer a Roth option.
 Both plans can offer Roth options, but not all plans do.

-If you have both a 401(k) plan and a 403(b), you may contribute to both.
-However, you may only contribute up to the individual contribution limit of $22,500 in 2023 and $23,000 in 2024 (plus any catch-up contributions you’re eligible for).
-And when you have multiple accounts, you’re limited to the total contribution amount across all your accounts.
+If you have access to both a 401(k) plan and a 403(b), you may contribute to both.
+However, you may only contribute up to the individual employee contribution limit of $24,500 in 2026 ($23,500 in 2025), plus any eligible catch-up contributions.
+When you participate in multiple accounts, you are limited to the combined total contribution amount across all plans, not separate limits for each account.

-No matter what type of retirement plan you have through your employer, there are steps you can take to maximize it.
-After all, the retirement contributions you make from the start of your career will have a major impact on whether you can retire comfortably.
+No matter what type of retirement plan you have through your employer, there are steps you can take to help maximize it.
+After all, the retirement contributions you make from the start of your career can have a major impact on whether you can retire comfortably.

-First, experts generally recommend investing 15% of your income in your retirement account each year.
+First, its generally suggested to contribute up to 15% of your income in your retirement account each year.
 If it’s not possible to contribute 15%, start at a lower percentage and gradually increase it over time.
-At the very least, contribute at least enough to take advantage of any employer match you have.
+At the very least, you should consider contributing at least enough to take advantage of any employer match you have.

 Next, remember to focus on other areas of your financial health.
-Paying off your debt and building an emergency fund can help provide for a secure retirement, just like investing can.
+Paying off your debt and building an emergency fund could help provide for a secure retirement.
 First, being debt-free and having an emergency fund can help reduce your living expenses during retirement.
 They can also ensure you don’t have to pull money from your retirement account early to cover any financial emergencies that arise.

 Choosing the right investments for your retirement plan